 CK Zehfus

 CK Zehfus (Charyl Kneevers) composes music in various styles, often vocal/choral works for which she writes the lyrics.
-She also sets other people’s poems, and prose documents to music, and has had songs and vocal and instrumental pieces performed and published.
-CK earned Bachelor’s & Masters degrees from the University of Wisconsin-Milwaukee and the University of Illinois-Champaign in Music Theory-Composition.
-The former librarian lives in Sheboygan, Wisconsin.
+She also sets other poems and prose documents to music, having had various vocal and instrumental pieces performed and published.
+CK earned Music Theory-Composition Bachelor’s & Masters degrees at the University of Wisconsin-Milwaukee and the University of Illinois-Champaign.
+The former librarian thanks God for musical expression.

 Selected Works